parchemins/peersim-prcbroadcast/README.md

-# peersim-pcbroadcast
+# peersim-prcbroadcast

-_Keywords: causal broadcast, large and dynamic networks_
+_Keywords: causal broadcast, reliable broadcast, space complexity, large and dynamic systems_

 [PeerSim](http://peersim.sourceforge.net/) [1] implementation for preventive
-causal broadcast.
-Instead of checking at each receipt if messages are ready to be delivered, messages arrive ready by design.
-Instead of conveying control information that increases linearly with the network size, messages convey constant size control information.
-The delivery execution time goes from linear to constant too.

-Causal broadcast finally becomes an affordable and efficient middleware for distributed protocols and applications in large and dynamic systems.
+reliable causal broadcast.
+It exploits causal order to improve the underlying reliable broadcast.
+Its space complexity becomes non-monotonic and depends on the system and its current usage.
+In dynamic systems where processes join, leave, or self reconfigure at any time, this comes at the cost of lightweight control messages.
+Fortunately, the number of control messages stays small when the peer-sampling protocol allows a form of routing.

 ## References